Ladies Art College, Wimbledon

 Fermor Group and Nayle style

-For a few years around 1550 a group of craftsmen linked to Series G, known as the Fermor workshop (see 10), made superior brasses, despite co-inciding with the most disturbed period of the Reformation.
-Conceivably they were foreign, working outside the City bounds.
+For a few years around 1550 a group of London craftsmen linked to Series G, known as the Fermor workshop (see 10), made brasses of superior quality, despite co-inciding with the most disturbed period of the Reformation.
+Conceivably they were foreign, in which case they worked outside the City bounds.
 Examples of their work are to be found in Sussex at Warminghurst (1554) and Clapham (c1555).
 Another offshoot of Series G was probably responsible for the so-called Nayle style (10 p178).
 Brasses at Willingdon (1558) and Burton (1558) show its standards were lower.
-One at Isfield resembles that at Willingdon and both date from the same year..
+One at Isfield resembles that at Willingdon and both date from the same year.

 The manufacture of brasses continued into the C17 and there is evidence (7 p5) that individual workshops became more dominant again.
 Best recorded of these is that of E Marshall, who like others at a rather earlier date ( e g G Johnson) was a sculptor and mason as well as working in brass.
 Although he did not die until 1675, Marshsll probably produced all his brasses before the Restoration.
 He produced the embellishments to the earlier Bartelot brasses at Stopham which were intended to reinforce the family’s pedigree.
 Such a practice is also found elsewhere at this date.
 Brasses from this workshop are to be found in Sussex at:

 1. Badham, S: Monumental Brasses and the Black Death – a Reappraisal, AJ 80 (2000) pp207-47

 2. Badham, S: London Standardisation and Provincial Idiosyncrasy: the Organisation and Working Practices of Brass Engraving Workshops in Pre-Reformation England, CM 5 (1990) pp3-25